BolunDai0216/FR3Setup/fr3_ros_workflow/INSTALLATION.md

 ```bash
 roslaunch panda_moveit_config franka_control.launch robot_ip:=<robot_ip>
 ```

-### Adding the Moveit Calibration Toolbox
+### Adding the MoveIt Calibration Toolbox

-For eye-in-hand and eye-on-base calibration of the cameras used with your robotic setup, you would need to add the Moveit calibration toolbox.
-First, clone the source code into your catkin workspace `src` directory:
+For eye-in-hand and eye-on-base calibration of the cameras used with your robotic setup, you would need to add the MoveIt calibration toolbox.
+First, clone the source code into your catkin workspace's `src` directory:

 ```bash
 cd ${FRANKA_WS}/catkin_ws/src
 git clone git@github.com:ros-planning/moveit_calibration.git
 ```

 Then, make sure you have the appropriate dependencies and build the package:

 ```bash